JimGaleForce/AdoExtension/README.md

 * Go to and get the GUID Id from the query (in the URL)
 * Go back to your backlog/sprint, click on the extension's icon, add the query id and save
 * Refresh the whole page to see the Proposed-as-yellow colors in the Work details after a few seconds

+For Sprint Summaries:
+* Set your organization, project, team, and email in the extension (click the extensions icon)
+* Go to your desired sprint
+* Click "Generate Summary"

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.